nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 ## Screenshots

 This screenshot shows the CloudVision to Nautobot home page.
 This contains a list of all the system tags from CloudVision and how they map to custom fields in Nautobot.
-This also displays current plugin configuration and sync history.
+This also displays your plugin configuration and the sync history.

 ![cv_to_naut](https://user-images.githubusercontent.com/38091261/124859726-03557800-df76-11eb-9622-af4c29ba8d40.PNG)

-This screenshow shows the Nautobot to CloudVision home page.
+This screenshot shows the Nautobot to CloudVision home page.
 It also contains data mappings, plugin configuration and sync history.

 ![naut_to_cv](https://user-images.githubusercontent.com/38091261/124859903-55969900-df76-11eb-87c4-64ca2616bffe.PNG)